-Two German engineers have addressed a missing element in haptic feedback – the sensation of weight in VR.
+The SIGGRAPH 2019 conference brought a number of haptic feedback developments to light.
+One of the most intriguing addressed a missing element in our current solutions – the sensation of weight in VR.
 Up to now, our haptic devices have focused on our hands and body.
 You feel like you are touching or grasping an object, or have the feeling of something passing through you.
 In its simplest form, the feedback comes through our controllers.
 More advanced versions require gloves or hardware on our hands.
 Achieving a full haptic experience usually means wearing a vest or a full-body suit.

-No need to point out that the current solutions are less than ideal.
-And the Drag:on controller that brings the sensation of weight in VR isn’t a miniature device.
+The Drag:on controller that brings the sensation of weight in VR isn’t a miniature device.
 You’re essentially holding a wand in your hands that expands depending on the VR experience.
-But it’s a start – a significant advance – to achieving what currently seems impossible in virtual reality.
+But it’s a start – a significant advance – to achieving the seemingly impossible in virtual reality.

 In the long run, we need these solutions.
 Virtual reality is increasingly interactive and needs to move beyond vibrating hand controllers.
 Passing an object to Lucy in Wolves in the Walls is an engaging experience.
 But the one thing that is missing is the sensation of weight.